bbfrederick/rapidtide/docs/usage.rst

 		    -a                 - if summary mode is on, add a header line showing what values mean
 		    -f                 - negate (flip) second regressor
-		    -z FILENAME        - use the columns of FILENAME as controlling variables and return the partial correlation
+		    -savecorr=FILE     - Save the correlation function to the file FILE in xy format -z FILENAME        - use the columns of FILENAME as controlling variables and return the partial correlation
 		    -N TRIALS          - estimate significance thresholds by Monte Carlo with TRIALS repetition
+		    -o OUTPUTFILE      - Writes summary lines to OUTPUTFILE (sets -A)

 showtc